 - A USB Type-C flash drive

 How to Connect with a USB OTG cable

 1. Connect a flash drive (or SD reader with card) to the full-size USB female end of the adapter.

-3. Swipe down from the top to show the notification drawer.
+3. Swipe down from the top to show the notification shade.
 No need to do this if your file manager automatically appears.